Yin Yang and Five Elements

-Yin is the black area of the Yin-Yang symbol, means overcast or negative literally.
+Yin is the black area of the Yin-Yang symbol, which means overcast or negative literally.
 Yang is the white area of the symbol, means sunlight or positive literally.
-Yin-Yang represents opposite qualities or traits in all phenomenon and beings.
+Yin-Yang represents opposite qualities or traits in all phenomena and beings.
 For example,

 Five Elements (五行) refer to Water, Fire, Wood, Metal, and Earth (水火木金土).

 In ancient times, they were identified as the 5 basic elements of all beings in the universe.
 Each element has a unique quality of creating or supporting another element, as well as the quality of destroying or weakening yet another element.
 Such as water can make wood grow (creation) and can put out the fire (destruction).

 In the study of Calendar Science in ancient China, these elements were weighted for their strength and weakness during each of the four seasons.
 For example, Wood is the strongest in spring, Fire is the strongest in summer, Earth is the strongest during the season transitions, and so forth.
 The characteristics of each element, its strength, and compatibility with other elements are fundamental and critical in Chinese Astrology and Horoscope.

 Of the 12 zodiac animals in order, all the odd-numbered animals are Yang and the even-numbered animals are Yin.
 That is,

 Yang: (1) Rat, (3) Tiger, (5) Dragon, (7) Horse, (9) Monkey, (11) Dog